srikrishnan-lab/lab-manual/docs/applying/graduate.md

 * **Attach relevant documents**: To get the most informed feedback, you should include your current CV or resume (as a `.pdf`), a draft of your personal statement or a statement of your research interests (ideally as a `pdf`), and any relevant prior work you'd like Vivek to see.
 This helps him get a sense of your interests and incoming skillset.

 * **Explain why you are reaching out to Vivek *specifically***: Did you read one of our group's papers (and if so, which one(s))?
 Was a project or opening listed on the website of particular interest?
 It's helpful for Vivek to know why our group appeared on your radar.
 For this reason, mass e-mails are unlikely to receive productive responses.
+An inquiry that references a specific paper or material and ties it to your interests and what you hope to gain as a member of our group is the most likely to get a positive response.

 * **Ask specific questions**: It's hard to provide feedback if your expression of interest is vague, and this can be a sign that you haven't fully thought through whether we would be a good fit for you.
 For example, you might ask questions like:
     * "Are you still working on `<some topic>`>?" or "Are you interested in `<some topic`>?"